vthorsteinsson/GoSkrafl/README.md

 ### About

 This project aims to create a very fast SCRABBLE(tm) engine.
-It will support any language (using Unicode throughout) and any tile bag configuration.
+It will support any language (using Unicode and UTF-8 throughout) as well as any tile bag configuration.
+It supports the whole game lifecycle, board, rack and bag management, full move validation, scoring, word and cross-word checks, and robot players.

-It includes the whole game lifecycle, board, rack and bag management, full move validation, scoring, word and cross-word checks, and robot players.
+The robot players use Go's goroutines to line up the highest-scoring moves in parallel, employing all available processor cores for true concurrency.

 The same author has already written a [SCRABBLE(tm) engine in Python](https://github.com/vthorsteinsson/Netskrafl)